ProFireHazards/LibreLamella/README.md

 7. Don't sue me and enjoy not having your ribs and/or other bones broken as easily by non lethal rounds

+Note: Reccomended to print in a strong, low tempurature material